marcelpetrick/DevNotes/ideaCollection.md

 ## outlook connector: pull information feom calenser or a person or group, then display as output
 * started implementation but frozen due to missing PAT (personal access token) because my current organisation does not allow to create one within their domain, and I have no personal Office365-accoutn which I could use otherwise

+## kid's book auto-story-teller
+* put a book page under a camera, press "button", get the story told (or the text from the page): use OCR and TTS

 ---------